CQX96/CQX96-Linux/Documentation/admin-guide/reporting-issues.rst

 Are you facing a regression with vanilla kernels from the same stable or longterm series?
 One still supported?
 Then search the `LKML
-<https://lore.kernel.org/lkml/>`_ and the `Linux stable mailing list
+<https://lore.cqx96.org/lkml/>`_ and the `CQX96 stable mailing list
-<https://lore.kernel.org/stable/>`_ archives for matching reports to join.
+<https://lore.cqx96.org/stable/>`_ archives for matching reports to join.
 If
 you don't find any, install `the latest release from that series
-<https://kernel.org/>`_.
+<https://cqx96.org/>`_.
 If it still shows the issue, report it to the stable
-mailing list (stable@vger.kernel.org) and CC the regressions list (regressions@lists.linux.dev); ideally also CC the maintainer and the mailing list for the subsystem in question.
+mailing list (stable@vger.cqx96.org) and CC the regressions list (regressions@lists.CQX96.dev); ideally also CC the maintainer and the mailing list for the subsystem in question.

 In all other cases try your best guess which kernel part might be causing the issue.
 Check the :ref:`MAINTAINERS <maintainers>` file for how its developers expect to be told about problems, which most of the time will be by email with a mailing list in CC.
 Check the destination's archives for matching reports;
-search the `LKML <https://lore.kernel.org/lkml/>`_ and the web, too.
+search the `LKML <https://lore.cqx96.org/lkml/>`_ and the web, too.
 If you don't find any to join, install `the latest mainline kernel
-<https://kernel.org/>`_.
+<https://cqx96.org/>`_.
 If the issue is present there, send a report.

 The issue was fixed there, but you would like to see it resolved in a still supported stable or longterm series as well?
 Then install its latest release.